 As with most cream-based sauces, this recipe isn’t the best freezer candidate.
 I suggest making a fresh batch next time you’re craving it!

-Here’s some inspiration on how to make this low carb potato salad recipe your own signature dish!
+Here’s some inspiration on how to make this keto potato salad recipe your own signature dish!

 Can I Add More Veggies?